jarvisar/interpreter/README.md

 The CodeGenerator outputs a list of x86-64 assembly instructions corresponding to the user's input expression.
 The included `assembly.s` file contains a set of initial assembly code to print the result of the assembly calculation.
 To compile and execute it, refer to the instructions below.

 ### Features
-Overall, this application provides a basic implementation of an arithmetic interpreter capable of evaluating and generating x86-64 assembly code for simple mathematical expressions.
+Overall, this application provides an implementation of an arithmetic interpreter and compiler capable of evaluating and generating x86-64 assembly code for simple mathematical expressions.
 It demonstrates the use of a lexer and parser to break down the input expression into tokens and construct a tree of nodes that represents the expression, an interpreter to traverse the tree and compute the final value of the expression, and a code generator to traverse the tree and generate assembly code for the given expression.

 Currently, it supports binary operations such addition (+), subtraction (-), multiplication (*), division (/), exponents (**), floor division (//), and modulus (%).